Deploy a Business Event

 The PublishedBusinessEvent and ConsumedBusinessEvent entities are necessary to include in your domain model to publish business events.
 The DeadLetterQueue and Outbox are part of the Mendix Business Events service.

-• PublishedBusinessEvent – This non-persistable entity has the fields settings that every published event will include.
-Every published business event will inherit from this entity.
-The three fields can be set from the Java Action.
+• PublishedBusinessEvent – This non-persistable entity has the field settings that every published event includes.
+Every published business event inherits from this entity.
+The three fields can be set from the Java action.
 This is used to define what your published business events look like.

-• ConsumedBusinessEvent – This entity has the fields that every consumed event will include.
-Every consumed business event will inherit from this entity.
-These fields will be set from the service, as will any additional fields that match with the payload of the event.
+• ConsumedBusinessEvent – This entity has the fields that every consumed event includes.
+Every consumed business event inherits from this entity.
+These fields are set from the service, as are any additional fields that match the payload of the event.
 This defines what you want to receive from the business events you subscribe to.

-• DeadLetterQueue – This persistable entity within the domain model of the Business Events service is used for generating a historical record of events that are generated for business event activities that were not successful or had errors when received by the consumer and can be referred to for troubleshooting.
+• DeadLetterQueue – This persistable entity in the domain model of the Business Events service is used for generating a historical record of events generated for business event activities that were not successful or had errors when received by the consumer.
+It can be referred to for troubleshooting.
 You can query the DeadLetterQueue entity to determine which received events could not be processed.

-• Outbox – This entity is used to store the event prior to being sent.
+• Outbox – This entity is used to store the event before it is sent.
 This entity is connected to the microflow where a business event is triggered.
-If the microflow fails, the entity will be removed as part of the same transaction.
-If the event broker is down at runtime, business events will accumulate in the Outbox.
-They will be retried at increasing intervals for 48 hours and will fail after that time.
-Once an event is successfully delivered, it gets deleted from the Outbox.
+If the microflow fails, the entity is removed as part of the same transaction.
+If the event broker is down at runtime, business events accumulate in the Outbox.
+They are retried at increasing intervals for 48 hours and fail after that time.
+Once an event is successfully delivered, it is deleted from the Outbox.

 Dead Letter Queue for Failed Messages

 Every time a business event is received, it is transformed to match the entity created as part of the subscription.
-When the entity within the business event has changed based on the imported AsyncAPI document, it can render the entity unable to be processed.
-In such a scenario, the business event will fail into a Dead Letter Queue, which contains the representation of the entity within the data column.
+When the entity in the business event has changed based on the imported AsyncAPI document, it can render the entity unable to be processed.
+In such a scenario, the business event fails into a Dead Letter Queue, which contains the representation of the entity in the data column.

 The most important fields in this entity to be checked when there are errors include the following: